Doctoral Study Programme Materials

 ECTS credit system

-The programme Materials is designed according to the principles of the Bologna declaration.
+The doctoral study programme Materials is designed according to the principles of the Bologna declaration.
 The transparency of the system of studies is given by the ECTS credit system, which enables the transitions of students between various faculties and universities.
 This gives the students of the proposed programme the opportunity to visit foreign faculties, as they enable the students the participation in individual courses, semesters or years abroad.

-After completion of their studies, the graduates of the programme Materials will be able to independently design and develop different types of materials for targeted use.
+After completion of their studies, the graduates of the doctoral study programme Materials will be able to independently design and develop different types of materials for targeted use.
 With the acquired theoretical and practical knowledge and competences, they will be able to continue their research work at universities, research institutions and industry in Slovenia and abroad.

 Courses given per year1st year

 |Research work I||30 ECTS|